St. Martin in the Fields – 75th Anniversary Capital Campaign

 A redesigned entrance with a custom archway will make the space more visible and an accessible parking space will be added.
 Improved paths will wind through the garden, leading to gathering areas for quiet reflection and worship.

-The kitchen and Gable Hall will be renovated and transformed into a welcoming gathering space where we can enjoy spending time in community as One St. Martins.
+The kitchen, Gable Hall, foyer, and office entry will be renovated and transformed into a welcoming gathering space where we can enjoy spending time in community as ONE St. Martin’s.

 The revamped space also will allow us to extend hospitality to the larger community in new and vibrant ways.

-Both the Kitchen and Gable Hall will remain places for mission, and the community will benefit from these enhanced spaces.
+These spaces will remain places for ministry and mission, and the community will benefit from these enhanced spaces.

 HVAC